Booking are now closed - we are full.

 - All riders are expected to be considerate to pedestrians and horse riders, respect farms/livestock and private property, remain on designated tracks and follow the Highway and Countryside Code.
 Children must wear safety helmets, and be accompanied by an adult.

 - BOOK EARLY TO AVOID DISAPPOINTMENT.
 Due to constraints with car parking and the capacity of the village hall, we are limited to the number of riders we can book, and have had to turn away riders in the past, so don’t miss out, book early.

-- Bookings will close on 21st Sept 2014 or earlier if our maximum numbers are reached.
+- Bookings will close when our our maximum numbers are reached.